 Arthritis is joint pain that can occur at any age.
 Symptoms may include swelling, pain, and stiffness of the joints.
 They can be anywhere from mild to severe, while the symptoms may stay the same for a couple of years.
 Arthritis pain may also progress rapidly.
 There are many different body areas where arthritis can occur.
-Once your arthritis is clearly diagnosed, the Carolina Regional Orthopedics’ physician who is specifically trained in that area will treat you.
+Once your arthritis is clearly diagnosed, the Carolina Regional Orthopaedics, PA’ physician who is specifically trained in that area will treat you.
 This condition can make simple everyday activities difficult to accomplish.
-The fundamental goal of arthritis care is to help reduce pain, improve joint function, and restore full range of motion.
+The fundamental goal of arthritis care is to help with pain management, improve joint function, and restore full range of motion.
 Arthritis care encourages lifestyle changes including exercise, physical therapy, and dietary changes to accomplish its goals.

 Bone cancer is when unusual cells grow out of control in your bone.
 It destroys normal bone tissue.
 It may start in your bone or spread there from other parts of your body (called metastasis).
 Bone cancer is rare.
 Most bone tumors are benign, which means they aren’t cancer and don’t spread to other areas of your body.
 But they may still weaken your bones and lead to broken bones or other problems.

 There are a few common types of benign bone tumors:

 - Osteochondroma is the most common.
 It often happens in people under age 20.